todiane/cycle-of-life-p2/README.md

 - The @media code has been added and tested to ensure the game keeps its structure at the lowest screen size of 320 x 480 px.

+- The link from the game to the winner and loser pages has been tested along with the buttons on each page to ensure they go to the correct place.

 - All links to external pages in the social media footer have been checked.

 - I tested that all parts of the game work including the score area and game selection area plus the additonal webpages and their buttons.